 How Can HRT Help Me?

-HRT, whether through estrogen, progesterone, or prescriptions that contain a combination of the sex hormones (DHEA) and estrogen, can help balance your hormones, Custom compounded hormone treatments are available in just about any form.
+HRT may include treatments using sex hormones such as estrogen, progesterone, testosterone alone or combinbed.
+Custom compounded hormone treatments are available in just about any form.
 Choose among vaginal creams, pills, body creams and injections.

 Estradiol (generic Estrace) delivered vaginally as a cream is quickly absorbed and measurable within minutes.
 Maximum bioavailability may occur within half an hour.1 Full benefits may take 3-4 weeks.

-There are over 50 sex hormones in the body and the majority naturally derive from the hormone pregnenolone.2 Replacing pregnenolone provides the body a key "ingredient" to restart sex hormone biosynthesis.
+There are over 50 sex hormones in the body and the majority naturally derive from the hormone pregnenolone.2 Replacing Pregnenolone provides the body a key "ingredient" to restart sex hormone biosynthesis.
 Imagine a medication that meets you where you are, one that adjusts to your body.
 It may be possible with pregnenolone replacement therapy.
-Pregnenolone has shown potential for hormone therapy to protect against ovarian cancer.3
+Pregnenolone has also shown potential for hormone therapy to protect against ovarian cancer.2

-Doctors may prescribe topical estradiol with DHEA to treat symptoms of menopause including vaginal dryness, pain during sex, thinning of vaginal walls, low libido, mood swings, and hot flashes.
+Doctors may prescribe topical Estradiol with DHEA to treat symptoms of menopause including vaginal dryness, pain during sex, thinning of vaginal walls, low libido, mood swings, and hot flashes.
 DHEA may help increase testosterone.
-Balancing testosterone has been shown to stabilize mood and help reduce hot flashes.
-4,5,6
+Balancing testosterone has been shown to stabilize mood and help reduce hot flashes.3